Business Calculators

 What is a good ROI?

 It depends on risk, timing, industry, cost of capital, and alternatives.
-A higher ROI is not automatically better if it carries more risk or takes longer.
+A higher ROI is not automatically better if it takes longer or carries more risk.

 Can ROI be negative?

 Yes.
-ROI is negative when the returned amount is lower than the original investment cost.
+ROI is negative when the final value is lower than the initial investment or when net gain is a loss.

-No. Taxes, fees, financing costs, maintenance, and other expenses are only included if you build them into your cost or returned amount.
+No. Taxes, fees, risk, inflation, financing costs, and other expenses are only included if you account for them in the values you enter.